 New Theatre (the Lyric) and Store Building for the Blacksburg Realty Company

 Monday-Friday 8am-5pm & By Appointment

-We have more than 75 manuscript collections in our History of Food & Drink collecting area.
+We have about 100 manuscript collections in our History of Food & Drink collecting area.
 Manuscript collections are made up of a variety of primary and secondary source materials, including handwritten recipe books, faculty papers, pamphlets and ephemera, and corporate advertisements.
 You can browse the list of collections online.